Ceyron/pdequinox/README.md

     ! boundary modes so far only in homoegenous mode (homogeneous dirichlet & neumann, and periodic)

+### TODOs

+* Explain more nicely why we need factories for each block
+* Maybe change exclusively homogeneous boundary conditions??? (then we could exclude the boundary kwargs of all blocks)
+  * We could also change to the typing with a literal
+* re-arrange the parameter count example (according to Georg's hints)
+* think about whether we really need inf receptive field for the FNO
+* add some modern versions of FNOs (RFNO, FFNO, GFNO)

 ### Constructors

 You find many common architectures in the `pdequinox.arch` submodule.
 They build